redis/node-redis/docs/v3-to-v4.md

 The third argument to these commands is a boolean to set `bufferMode` (default `false`).
 If it's set to `true` you will receive a buffer instead of a string.

-The `subscribe`-like commands return a promise, if the server returns `ok` the promise will be fulfilled, otherwise the promise will be rejected.
+The `subscribe`-like commands return a promise.
+If the server returns `ok` the promise will be fulfilled, otherwise the promise will be rejected.

 ```typescript
 import { createClient } from 'redis';